 Even though he was fast and technically adept, he didn’t take things too seriously.

 One time he had bought a new Simpson helmet, which looked a little like Darth Vader’s head.
 Jon showed up at the track with two bobbling insect-like antennae fixed to the top of the helmet.

 Another time he showed up at the track with a light blue t-shirt with SNABBON written across the back in big black letters.
-His explanation: whenever he got his name in the paper, they always got it wrong so he figured he would play along!
+His explanation: whenever he got his name in the newspaper it was always spelled wrong so he figured he would play along!